 - 10% for buildings at a facility that liquefies natural gas (returning to 6% in 2025).

 ITCs are available federally (and in some provinces if certain criteria are met) to individuals who invest in shares to fund prescribed mineral exploration expenditures.
-The federal credit in 2021 for qualified 'flow-through' share investments is 15% of qualifying mining grassroots exploration expenditures.
+The federal credit in 2022 for qualified 'flow-through' share investments is 15% of qualifying mining grassroots exploration expenditures.
 The credit can be used to offset current taxes payable or carried over to certain previous or subsequent taxation years.
 Draft legislation introduces a 30% critical mineral exploration tax credit (CMETC) for eligible expenditures: